DataDog/integrations-core/docs/proposals/TEMPLATE.md

 ## Recommended Solution

 *Describe your solution in the bare minimum detail to be understood.
-Explain why it's better than what we have and better than other options.
+Explain why it's better than the current implementation and better than other options.
 Address any critical operational issues (failure modes, failover, redudancy, performance, cost).
 For example:*

 Embedding CPython is a well known, documented and supported practice which is quite common for C applications.
-We can leverage the same C api using cgo...
+The same C api can be leveraged using cgo...

 - Strengths
   - easily share memory between Go and Python
 - Weaknesses
   - adapt Go's concurrency model to Python threading execution model might cause issues
-  - we can't cross compile anymore
+  - cross compiling isn't available anymore
   - a Python crash would bring down the Agent
 - Performance
   - ...
 - Cost
-  - we add about 4Mb of memory footprint
+  - 4Mb of memory footprint are added
     - ...

 ## Other Solutions

 *Describe a few other options to solve problem.*

-- Spawn a Python process for each check and use gRPC to communicate
+- Spawn a Python process for each check and use gRPC to communicate.
   - At each collection cycle the Agent would fork a Python process running a check...

 ## Open Questions